yottapanda/website/content/posts/outdated-ai.md

 Then feed it the rest of the file and copy pasta into your code...

-Lastly test it?
-Then again, LLM's are always right so maybe there's no need to waste more time 😂💀.
+Lastly, test it?
+Then again, LLMs are always right so maybe there's no need to waste more time 😂💀.

 To be fair it worked quite well.
 Only some minor tweaks required to tidy up after ChatGPT.